fbpx

 Fertilize the plant once a month during the growing season (spring and summer) with a balanced fertilizer.
 Avoid over-fertilizing with nitrogen, as this can lead to foliage growth at the expense of flowers.

-Shampoo ginger lily prefers warm, humid conditions.
+Shampoo ginger lily needs warm, humid conditions to thrive.
 Keep the temperature in the range of 60-80°F. Whole house or larger humidifiers are the best way to keep indoor air consistently humid, but you can temporarily increase humidity by misting the plant or placing it on a humidity tray.

 Mature shampoo ginger flower